ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/stitches/Satin_fixed_spacing.md

 ## To apply satin stitch with fixed spacing...

-1Select the digitizing method you want to use – e.g. [Column C](../../glossary/glossary).
+1. Select the digitizing method you want to use – e.g. [Column C](../../glossary/glossary).

-2Select Satin and create an [embroidery object](../../glossary/glossary).
+2. Select Satin and create an [embroidery object](../../glossary/glossary).
 Alternatively, select an existing embroidery object and click Satin.

 ![SatinSpacingSelected00059.png](assets/SatinSpacingSelected00059.png)

-3Right-click the Satin icon to access object properties.
+3. Right-click the Satin icon to access object properties.

 ![stitches00060.png](assets/stitches00060.png)

-4Untick Auto Spacing.
+4. Untick Auto Spacing.

-5In the Spacing field, enter a fixed spacing:
+5. In the Spacing field, enter a fixed spacing:

 - To increase density, enter a smaller value.
 - To reduce density, enter a larger value.

 ![stitches00063.png](assets/stitches00063.png)

-6Press Enter or click Apply.
+6. Press Enter or click Apply.

 ## Related topics...